How do you continue to live life to the full when your health limits everything you do?

 Once you have realigned expectations and discovered you can be patient with your new body, purpose is then so important.

 We all need purpose in our life, no matter how large or small.
-For some that might be achieving goals like reading an entire book series you’ve always wanted to read or, if you are mobile and can get out of the house for a while, joining a craft group or a choir or volunteering at a local charity.
+For some that might be achieving goals like reading an entire book series you’ve always wanted to read.
+If you are mobile and can get out of the house for a while, perhaps joining a craft group, a choir or volunteering at a local charity might suit you.

 Due to my disease and disabilities I am pretty much housebound so I have needed to find purpose at home.
-Starting my blog two years ago was the beginning.
+Starting my blog 5 years ago was the beginning.

 I didn’t just start it without thinking it through.
 I first completed an online blogging course through the Australian Writers Centre.
 It was my initial step to what was going to open a whole new world to me.
 A world I really had no idea existed and I had no idea how far it would develop.